-Psychologists are quick to claim ownership for diagnosis and successful treatments but, rather suspiciously (especially to Hypnotherapists), they will also be just as quick to tell you that PTSD is a relatively new area of psychology.
-A scary thought in itself when you stop to consider all those old time films you might have watched of soldiers suffering ‘shell shock’ in the first and second world wars, as well as the vast amount of work the Americans completed decades ago on the draw-down following the Vietnam War.
+Psychologists are quick to claim ownership for diagnosis and successful treatments but, rather suspiciously (especially to some Coaches), they will also be just as quick to tell you that PTSD is a relatively new area of Psychology.
+A scary thought in itself when you stop to consider all those old time films you might have watched of soldiers suffering ‘shell shock’ in the first and second world wars, as well as the vast amount of work the Americans completed decades ago following the Vietnam War.
 In fact, one of the first descriptions of PTSD was in 490BC when Herodotus described an Athenian soldier going blind after witnessing the death of a fellow soldier… I guess they don’t have all the answers after all.
-We don’t claim to have any more answers than anyone else, only to be absolutely non-judgmental and to put the ‘diagnosis’ to one side for a moment in order to tailor an effective treatment plan absolutely special to you.
-There’s no need for labels really, only a need for our therapist to listen to you…properly listen and help you finally move forward with your life.

 Why is Hypnotherapy so effective for the treatment of PTSD?